 (Is 35:4-7; James 2:1-5; Mk 7:31-37)

 This prophecy was fulfilled in the Gospel as Jesus heals the man who was deaf and dumb.
 “And taking him aside from the multitude privately, He put his fingers into his ears, and He spat and touched his tongue.”
 The man’s affliction set him ‘apart’ from his community since he could not interact freely.
 But Jesus took him apart from the multitude—away from their general understanding of the sickness—and healed him with gestures that showed that He associated Himself with the man at the very point of affliction.
-So, being ‘apart’ with Jesus privately heals and reconciles us with God and others.
+So, being ‘apart’ from Jesus privately heals and reconciles us with God and others.

 Therefore, in our worship and Eucharistic celebration, we join our voices with the man that was thus touched and healed to sing joyful praises to God.
 Our Eucharist is a thanksgiving offering that the prophecy of Isaiah is fulfilled in us.
-Then, how can we begin to show partiality against the poor and afflicted in our church gathering!
+Then, how can we begin to show partiality against the poor and afflicted in our church gatherings!
 This will make our worship hypocritical.
-Since Jesus takes us to Himself in our poverty and affliction, we too should have preferential option for the poor, and through our charity and care, offer their pains in union with the sacrifice of Jesus.
+Since Jesus takes us to Himself in our poverty and affliction, we too should have a preferential option for the poor, and through our charity and care, offer their pains in union with the sacrifice of Jesus.
 Let our eyes and ears be opened (Ephphatha) that we may see the afflictions around us, and hear the cries of the poor among us.
 Amen.